Incoterms® 2020, apply from 1st January 2020.

 Incoterms® 2020 available now

-Incoterms® 2020 Guides, with comprehensive explanatory notes, print version, are available from Auckland Business Chamber now at $80 + GST (Members discount 25%).
+Incoterms® 2020 Guides, with comprehensive explanatory notes, print version, are available from Auckland Business Chamber: $85 + GST (members discount 20%) includes postage and packaging (from 1 Feb 2020).

 EMAIL us to order your copy or for further support: email@example.com

-An electronic version of Incoterms® 2020, pocket guides and wall charts are available from ICC order.
+An electronic version of Incoterms® 2020 is available from ICC order.

 To be sure Incoterms® 2020 apply to your contract, the safest way is to make that intention clear in your contract by using this format: